-The first attempt to pull apart the Tunisian Ro-Ro ship Ulysse from the hull of Cyprus-flagged containership CLS Virginia was unsuccessful, the Maritime Prefecture of the Channel and the Mediterranean said in an update.
+The first attempt to pull apart the Tunisian Ro-Ro ship Ulysse from the hull of Cyprus-flagged containership CSL Virginia was unsuccessful, the Maritime Prefecture of the Channel and the Mediterranean said in an update.

 The two ships have been stuck in the same position since Ulysse rammed into the anchored boxship some 28 kilometres north-west of Cape Corsica three days ago.